gael-vanderlee/whai/README.md

 - ZZ (Shift+Z twice) — save and quit (same as :wq if there are changes).
 - ZQ — quit without saving (same as :q!).
 ```

+## Requirements

+- Python 3.10 or higher
+- An API key from one of the supported LLM providers (OpenAI, Anthropic, Gemini, etc.) or a local model setup (Ollama, LM Studio)

 ## Installation